dorkrawk/darwinning/README.md

 Usage
 --------

-There are two ways of using **Darwinning**.
+There are two ways of using Darwinning.
 You can either start with a class that is a subclass of `Darwinning::Organism` or you can include `Darwinning` in an existing class that you would like to make evolveable.

 ### Include Style: